django-cms/django-cms/docs/configuration.rst

 If set to true gives you a new column "moderation" in the tree view.

-You can select to moderate pages or hole trees.
+You can select to moderate pages or whole trees.
 If a page is under moderation you will receive an email if somebody changes a page and you will be asked to approve the changes.
 Only after you approved the changes they will be updated on the live site.
 If you change a page you moderate yourself you will need to